netreconlab/ParseCareKit/README.md

 For the backend, it is suggested to use [parse-hipaa](https://github.com/netreconlab/parse-hipaa) which is an out-of-the-box HIPAA compliant Parse/[Postgres](https://www.postgresql.org) or Parse/[Mongo](https://www.mongodb.com) server that comes with [Parse Dashboard](https://github.com/parse-community/parse-dashboard).
 Since [parse-hipaa](https://github.com/netreconlab/parse-hipaa) is a pare-server, it can be used for [iOS](https://docs.parseplatform.org/ios/guide/), [Android](https://docs.parseplatform.org/android/guide/), and web based apps.
 API's such as [GraphQL](https://docs.parseplatform.org/graphql/guide/), [REST](https://docs.parseplatform.org/rest/guide/), and [JS](https://docs.parseplatform.org/js/guide/) are also enabled in parse-hipaa and can be accessed directly or tested via the "API Console" in parse-dashboard.
 See the [Parse SDK documentation](https://parseplatform.org/#sdks) for details.
 These docker images include the necessary database auditing and logging for HIPAA compliance.

 You can also use ParseCareKit with any parse-server setup.
+If you devide to use your own parse-server, it's strongly recommended to add the following [CloudCode](https://github.com/netreconlab/parse-hipaa/tree/master/cloud) to your server's "cloud" folder to ensure the necessary classes and fields are created as well as ensuring uniqueness of pushed entities.
 Note that CareKit data is extremely sensitive and you are responsible for ensuring your parse-server meets HIPAA compliance.

 The following CareKit Entities are synchronized with Parse tables/classes:
 - [x] OCKPatient <-> Patient